Browse our list of the best fantasy RPGs of all time. From old isometric titles to the latest releases, we ranked our absolute favorites.

 Twenty, even ten years ago, identifying a role-playing game was easy.
 The fact that they were focused on story, character progression and exploration made them easily distinguishable from the platformers and action titles that were dominating the industry.

-Flashforward to 2018, and role-playing games are getting increasingly harder to pinpoint, as virtually all modern video games have at least a couple of RPG mechanics, whether we’re talking about skill trees, dialog options or freedom of choice.
+Flash forward to now, and role-playing games are getting increasingly harder to pinpoint, as virtually all modern video games have at least a couple of RPG mechanics, whether we’re talking about skill trees, dialog options or freedom of choice.
 If we were to follow its canonical definition, every game is a role-playing game.

-As a result, we have decided to choose the games that stick the most to the traditional formula, taking great care not to ignore those titles – Deus Ex, for example – that played around with the genre conventions.
+As a result, we have decided to choose the games that stick the most to the traditional formula, taking great care not to ignore those titles that played around with the genre conventions.

 When it comes to defining whether or not a game is an RPG, we have included titles that contain: